Grad-ECLIP: Gradient-based Visual and Textual Explanations for CLIP: Related Works

 Attribution propagation methods recursively decompose the network output into the contribution of early layers, based on the Deep Taylor Decomposition (DTD) \cite{montavon2017explaining}.
 LRP \cite{bach2015pixel} and its variants \cite{lundberg2017unified,nam2020relative,shrikumar2017learning} propagate relevance from the prediction to the input image based on DTD and generate class-agnostic explanations, while Contrastive-LRP \cite{gu2019understanding} and SG-LRP \cite{iwana2019explaining} generate class-specific explanations.

 \abc{These previous works are mainly proposed for interpreting CNN-based models.
-Due to the introduction of self-attention mechanisms in Transformers, recent works \cite{qiang2022attcat,xie2022vit,yu2023x} have also looked at visual explanations for the Transformer architecture.} \cite{abnar2020quantifying} proposed an Attention flow and Rollout method, which is based on all attention maps in the forward process of model.
-Since Rollout is class-agnostic, Transformer interpretability \cite{chefer2021transformer} and GAME \cite{chefer2021generic} build class-specific relevance-based method for explaining transformer with the internal attention mechanism.
-However, we found that the explanation methods relying on attention maps in Transformer cannot generate satisfactory results with CLIP, possibly because the sparse attention patterns on the $\mathrm{softmax}$ map.
-The recent M2IB \cite{wang2024visual} applies information bottleneck principle to CLIP, which develop an optimization objective to find the compressed representations for both image features and text features.
-However, a series of hyper-parameters are adopted during the optimization, which limits the generalization in practical applications.
+Due to the introduction of self-attention mechanisms in Transformers, recent works \cite{qiang2022attcat,xie2022vit,yu2023x} have also looked at visual explanations for the Transformer architecture.} \cite{abnar2020quantifying} proposed an Attention flow and Rollout method, which is based on all attention maps in the forward process of the model.
+Since Rollout is class-agnostic, Transformer interpretability \cite{chefer2021transformer} and GAME \cite{chefer2021generic} build class-specific relevance-based methods for explaining the transformer with the internal attention mechanism.
+However, we found that the explanation methods relying on attention maps in Transformer cannot generate satisfactory results with CLIP, possibly because of the sparse attention patterns on the $\mathrm{softmax}$ map.
+The recent M2IB \cite{wang2024visual} applies the information bottleneck principle to CLIP, which develops an optimization objective to find the compressed representations for both image features and text features.
+However, a series of hyperparameters are adopted during the optimization, which limits the generalization in practical applications.

 Finally, existing approaches for explaining CLIP \cite{li2022exploring, li2023clipsurgery, zhou2022extract}, which use the cosine similarity map between the image local features and the text features as the explanation map, have the disadvantage that they are only based on the \emph{forward (bottom-up) process} and thus the attended features are not necessarily used in the final prediction.
-In contrast, we propose Grad-ECLIP as an effective approach to interpret CLIP, which highlight features that have largest influence on the prediction as measured by the gradient, which is a top-down process.
+In contrast, we propose Grad-ECLIP as an effective approach to interpret CLIP, which highlights features that have the largest influence on the prediction as measured by the gradient, which is a top-down process.